digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

 In addition to ``Act360``, the :ref:`DayCountConventionEnum <type-daml-finance-interface-types-date-daycount-daycountconventionenum-67281>`
-also supports several other day count conventions.
-Some of them can be computed using :ref:`calcDcf <function-daml-finance-util-date-daycount-calcdcf-20432>`, using only a start and an end date as an input, as described above.
+supports several other day count conventions.
+You can compute some of them with :ref:`calcDcf <function-daml-finance-util-date-daycount-calcdcf-20432>`, using only a start and an end date as an input as shown above.
 Others, e.g. ``ActActISDA``, are a bit more complicated because they require additional information.
 They can be calculated using the
 :ref:`calcPeriodDcf <function-daml-finance-util-date-daycount-calcperioddcf-63067>` function